Kornweiss-Medical-LLC/KMLLC/docs/direct to consumer lab pricing.md

+# Three Ways to Get the Blood Work You Want
 Sadly, there are still many physicians who won't order lab tests at your request.
 There are a few reasons for this, some of which I’ve previously discussed in a Facebook [post](https://www.facebook.com/stevenkornweissmd/posts/188798642704956).
 Fortunately, you're no longer dependent upon such physicians.
 Direct-to-consumer labs are available at affordable prices, and there is an increasing array of options.
 In this article I explain two of my favorites.
 At the end, I compare my lab prices with these direct-to-consumer options and explain how labs work within my practice.

 ## Ownyourlabs.com